 Chances are, your guests will head straight to the bar after the wedding ceremony.
-Why not amp up your bar with unique cocktails and decorations and make it a spot at the reception that people will talk about long after your wedding is over.
-Check out our best tips and tricks from Brewmasters Mobile to make your wedding bar one for the books!
+Learn how you can amp up your bar with unique cocktails and decorations and make the part of your reception that people will rave about long after your wedding is over.
+Brewmasters Mobile shares its top tricks and tips to make your wedding bar stand out!

-If you plan on serving alcohol at your wedding, the best decision you can make is hiring professional bar services.
-While it is legal to buy a limited special occasion permit that authorizes a person to serve alcohol at your venue, it’s not as glamorous as it seems.
-As the host, you become liable should any illegal activities occur.
-To avoid problems with the law, hire an ABC-Licensed NC company.
-Not only will they assist you in managing the bar, bartenders and alcohol, but they’ll also ensure everything runs smoothly so that you can enjoy your night instead of babysitting drunk guests.
-Check with your venue to see if bar services are handled in-house (usually as a line-item or package fee) or if you can book local bar services to stock your bar with all the ingredients to make your favorite drinks.
+Not only will they assist you in managing the bar, bartenders and alcohol, but they’ll also ensure everything runs smoothly so you can enjoy your night instead of worrying over keeping the bar stocked.
+Check with your venue to see if bar services are handled in-house (usually as a line-item or package fee) or if you can book local bar services to stock your bar with your favorite drinks.

 Bar Furniture Rentals